thindil/rapporteur/README.md

 1. Compile the CGI script with one of the commands mentioned above.
 2. Place the CGI script somewhere on the server, and give the server permissions to run the script.
 3. Create a configuration file for the CGI script.
-It should contain two options:
+It must contain two options:

    `keys = "key1;key2;key3"` - the list of keys for applications which are allowed
     to send reports.
 Separated by semicolon.
 Generally, very basic authentication.